Yemeni revolution

 On 23 November, Saleh signed a power-transfer agreement brokered by the Gulf Cooperation Council in Riyadh, under which he would transfer his power to his vice-president, Abdrabbuh Mansur Hadi, within 30 days and leave his post as president by February 2012, in exchange for immunity from prosecution.
 Although the GCC deal was accepted by the JMP, it was rejected by many of the protesters and the Houthis.
 A presidential election was held in Yemen on 21 February 2012, with Hadi running unopposed.
 A report claims that the election had a 65% turnout, with Hadi receiving 99.8% of the vote.
 Hadi took the oath of office in Yemen's parliament on 25 February 2012.
 Saleh returned home on the same day to attend Hadi's inauguration.
-After months of protests, Saleh had resigned from the presidency and formally transferred power to his successor, marking the end of his 33-year rule.
+After months of protests, Saleh resigned from the presidency on 27 February 2012 and formally transferred power to his successor, marking the end of his 33-year rule.

 Background

-Yemen has the fourth lowest Human Development Index ratings in the Arab world after Sudan, Djibouti and Mauritania.
+In 2010, Yemen had the fourth lowest Human Development Index rating in the Arab world after Sudan, Djibouti and Mauritania.

-It is also facing a conflict with al-Qaeda in the Arabian Peninsula as well as a revolt from South Yemen secessionists, who want to see the old South Yemen reconstituted.
-There is also a Shia rebellion by Zaidi rebels, known as the Houthis.
-Peaceful protests and rioting occurred against food prices in March-April; 1 died from wounds during clashes and tank fire.
-In October-December 2007, a series of nationwide opposition rallies occurred.
-Mass opposition demonstrations occurred between November 2008-December 2009.
+It was also facing a conflict with al-Qaeda in the Arabian Peninsula, as well as a revolt from South Yemen secessionists, who wanted to see the old South Yemen reconstituted.
+In addition, there was a Shia rebellion by Zaidi rebels, known as the Houthis.
+In the years leading up to the revolution Yemen also faced large-scale civil unrest, including protests in July 2005 over fuel price hikes which led to the deaths of 36 people.

-Before his ouster, Ali Abdullah Saleh had been Yemen's president for more than 30 years, and many believed his son Ahmed Saleh was being groomed to eventually replace him.
+Before his ouster, Ali Abdullah Saleh had been president of Yemen, and previously North Yemen, for 33 years. and many believed his son Ahmed Saleh was being groomed to eventually replace him.

 Almost half of the population of Yemen lives below the poverty line, and one-third suffer from chronic hunger.
 Yemen ranks 146th in the Transparency International 2010 Corruption Perceptions Index, and 8th in the 2012 Failed States Index (up two places from 2010).

 A draft amendment to the constitution of Yemen was under discussion in parliament despite opposition protests.
-The amendment seeks to allow Saleh to remain in the office of president for life.
+The amendment sought to allow Saleh to remain in the office of president for life.
 He urged the opposition to take part in an election on 27 April to avoid "political suicide."

-The current parliament's mandate was extended by two years after an agreement in February 2009 agreement the ruling General People's Congress and opposition parties seeking a dialogue on political reforms such as: moving from a presidential system to a proportional representation parliamentary system and a more decentralised government.
-Neither measure has been implemented.
+The parliament's mandate was extended by two years after an agreement in February 2009 between the ruling General People's Congress and opposition parties seeking a dialogue on political reforms such as moving from a presidential system to a proportional representation parliamentary system and a more decentralised government.
+Neither measure was subsequently implemented.